 A default under any of the underlying mortgage loans included in any Crossed Loan Group may lead to a default and a subsequent servicing transfer event with respect to the other Mortgages included in such Crossed Loan Group, which could lead to special servicing fees and additional costs with respect to Mortgages which are not otherwise in default but for the cross-default provisions of the related loan documents.
-Generally, however, the occurrence of a servicing transfer event with respect to any Mortgages will not in and of itself constitute a servicing transfer event with respect to any other Mortgage that is in such Crossed Loan Group unless (i) the master servicer or the special servicer (in the case of the special servicer, with the approval of the initial directing certificateholder of the FREMF Trust or another directing certificateholder of the FREMF Trust or another directing certificateholder of the Borower is an affiliate of the directing certificateholder) determines, in accordance with the Servicing Standard, that it is in the best interest of the certificateholders as a collective whole to effect a servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves for t
+Generally, however, the occurrence of a servicing transfer event with respect to any Mortgages will not in and of itself constitute a servicing transfer event with respect to any other Mortgage that is in such Crossed Loan Group unless (i) the master servicer or the special servicer (in the case of the special servicer, with the approval of the initial directing certificateholder of the FREMF Trust or another directing certificateholder of the FREMF Trust approved by Freddie Mac as an "Approved Directing Certificateholder" in accordance with the Pooling and Servicing Agreement (if any) with respect to any loan as to which the borrower is an affiliate of the directing certificateholder) determines, in accordance with the Servicing Standard, that it is in the best interest of the certificateholders as a collective whole to effect a servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group and (ii) Freddie Mac approves such servicing transfer event with respect to one or more such Mortgages that are in such Crossed Loan Group.

-Mortgages to the Same Borrower or Borrowers Under Common Ownership May Result in More Severe Losses on the WI Certificates.
-Certain groups of the Mortgages may have been made to the same borrower or to borrowers under common ownership.
-Mortgages made to the same borrower or borrowers under common ownership pose additional risks.
+Mortgages Made to the Same Borrower or Separate Borrowers Under Common Ownership May Result in More Severe Losses on the WI Certificates.
+Certain groups of the Mortgages may have been made to the same borrower or separate borrowers under common ownership.
+Mortgages made to the same borrower or separate borrowers under common ownership pose additional risks.
 Among other things: